cosmos/sdk-tutorials/voter-legacy/index.md

 starport app github.com/alice/voter --sdk-version launchpad
 ```

-Starport `app` command will scaffold a project structure for your application in a `voter` directory.
+The Starport `app` command scaffolds a project structure for your application in a `voter` directory.
 Make sure to replace `alice` with your GitHub username.

-Inside the `voter` directory we can see several files and directories:
+Several files and directories are generated in the `voter` directory:

 ```bash
 cd voter
 ```

 - `app` contains files that connect all of the moving parts of your application.
-- `cmd` is responsible for `voterd` and `votercli` programs, which respectively allow you to start your application and interact with it.
+- `cmd` is responsible for `voterd` and `votercli` programs that allow you to start and interact with your application.
-- `vue` contains a web user interface for your app, reponsible for everything you see on the screenshot above.
+- `vue` contains a web user interface for your app, responsible for everything you see on the user interface.
-- `x` contains the main building blocks of you app: modules.
-Right now we have only one: `voter`.
+- `x` contains the main building blocks of your app: modules.
+Right now there is only one module: `voter`.

-Our project's directory contains all the code required to build and launch a blockchain-based app.
-Let's try launching our app by running starport serve inside our project:
+Your project directory contains all of the code that is required to build and launch a blockchain-based app.
+Now, you can try to launch your app by running starport serve inside your project:

 ```
 starport serve